w3f/Grant-Milestone-Delivery/deliveries/Interstellar-WP2-M1.md

 One way to solve this problem is to include only half/or less of the transaction's message pixels in the circuit.
 This still prevents an attacker from modifying it, as modifying only a part of the message would be useless.
 We will make this modification on the next milestone.

-To approach the targeted fps objective, and anticipate the reduced size of the circuit for the next milestone, a test where  the resolution of the message displayed is reduced by half to approximate the size of the circuit in the next milestone.
-Knowing that the resolution will stay the same.
+To approach the targeted fps objective, and anticipate the reduced size of the circuit for the next milestone keeping the same resolution.
+A test where the resolution of the message displayed is reduced by half to approximate the size of the circuit in the next milestone.

 **Deliverables**